Here is a list of supplies that I love to use - the supplies that I use all the time. I hope that it helps you to see everything in one place.

 There are a number of glues that work very well for my paper crafts.
 The most common glue for paper crafts is PVA (polyvinyl acetate) glue - that's the regular white glue that you used in grade school.
 But there are specialized formulations to consider.

-- Mostly I use Aleene's Fast Grab Tacky Glue for gluing the little houses together because the glue is so thick and really does adhere quickly.
+- Initially, I used Aleene's Fast Grab Tacky Glue for gluing the little houses together because the glue is so thick and adheres quickly.
 Because it is so thick, you have to store it upside down.
+The problem with this glue is that it is so thick, it is actually hard to get it out of the bottle.
+So that's why I've changed my preference to Quick Dry Tacky Glue.

 - When I need a glue that is not as thick, I use Aleene's Quick Dry Tacky Glue.
 It is much easier to squeeze out of the bottle.
 Still, I store it upside down, too.

-- To glue lightweight objects together, I like Art Glitter Glue, but most white PVA glues work.
-The advantage is that Art Glitter Glue dries very fast and doesn't wrinkle paper as much as a wetter glue does.
-You can only order it online for some reason.
+- To glue lightweight objects together, I like Bearly Art Glue, but most white glues work.
+The advantage is that Bearly Art Glue dries very fast and doesn't wrinkle paper as much as a wetter glue does.
+You can only order it online.

 - Matte Mod Podge is a great glue for applying glitter or paper to a surface.
 But you can also dilute regular white PVA glue for the same purpose.